Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

-The introduction of the complex phase $\theta$ thus energetically distinguishes the two valleys by $\frac{9}{2} (J/2+V)n $, the amount of which is sufficiently large to fully valley-polarize the system while keeping the positions of the band minima.
+\end{linenomath} The introduction of the complex phase $\theta$ thus energetically distinguishes the two valleys by $\frac{9}{2} (J/2+V)n $, the amount of which is sufficiently large to fully valley-polarize the system while keeping the positions of the band minima.
 This mechanism is similar to that of Stoner magnetism, but here the density of states is divergent at the band bottom so the polarization always occurs in the dilute limit.
+(Conversely, a finite critical interaction strength is necessary in dimensions $d\geq 2$.)

 Therefore, the pairing in each ground state with valley polarization must happen between the two Fermi points located at $k_x = \Tilde{K}\pm k_F$ and the pair momentum should be twice the center momentum $2\Tilde{K}$.
-This intra-valley pairing mechanism is distinct from the inter-valley mechanism proposed for a spin-valley locked system~\cite{Venderleyeaat4698} and is enforced by the spontaneously broken symmetries.
+This intra-valley singlet pairing mechanism is distinct from the intra-valley triplet or the inter-valley pairing mechanism proposed for a spin-valley locked system~\cite{Venderleyeaat4698, hsu2017topological}, and is enforced by the broken symmetries.
 This weak-coupling, mean-field pairing mechanism is complementary to the strong coupling, BEC-type mechanism proposed in Ref.~\cite{PhysRevLett.125.167001}.
-Furthermore, due to the asymmetry of the non-interacting band structure around its band minima, $\tilde K$ can be calculated to the leading order in $n$:
+Furthermore, due to the asymmetry of the non-interacting band structure around its band minima, $\tilde K$ can be calculated to the leading order in $n$: \begin{linenomath}

-In Fig.~\ref{fig:Qfit}, we see that the observed $Q$ indeed matches $2\Tilde{K}$ calculated in this way modulo a reciprocal lattice vector, $G=(4\pi,0)$.
+\end{linenomath} In Fig.~\ref{fig:Qfit}, we see that the observed $Q$ indeed matches $2\Tilde{K}$ calculated in this way modulo a reciprocal lattice vector, $G=(4\pi,0)$, up to an error of order $\frac{\pi}{N_x}$.
 This accounts for the incommensurate nature of the PDW.